aboutcode-org/thirdparty-packages/README.md

 # thirdparty-packages
-A collecion of various pre-built thirdparty packages with their corresponding source code
+A collection of various pre-built thirdparty packages with their corresponding source code